aestream/aestream/README.md

-# aedat - address event encoding
+# aedat - address event encoding library

 This repository contains a decoder and simple viewer for the AEDAT 3.1 format as defined [here](https://inivation.com/support/software/fileformat/#formats).
 In addition it provides support for converting polarity events into a libtorch sparse tensor.

+## Dataset viewer

 The viewer requires SDL2 and [libtorch](https://pytorch.org/cppdocs/installing.html) is needed to build the converter.